All planning checklists

 Ensure appropriate attire for activities

-Racecourse visits often require smart attire, while evening dining at places like 131 The Promenade leans towards smart-casual to formal.
+Racecourse visits need smart attire; 131 The Promenade leans smart-casual to formal.

 Moderate·Medium impact